eray-onur/Phonebook/readme.md

 ## Introduction

 This is a simple implementation of two microservices that make up a phonebook directory together which communicates through a Kafka container with one single topic and a partition.
-Orchestrated entirely by Docker Compose.
+Orchestrated entirely by Docker Compose, with an already prepared DDL migration scripts for the databases of both microservices which will be executed when the relevant postgresql containers are started.

 ### Directory